continue-revolution/sd-webui-segment-anything/README.md

 - Click `Switch to Inpaint Upload` button.
 There is no need to upload another image or mask, just leave them blank.
 Write your prompt, configurate and click `Generate`.

 #### Batch Process
 - Choose your SAM model, GroundingDINO model, text prompt, box threshold and mask expansion amount.
-Enter the source and destination directories of your images.
-The source directory should only contain images.
+Enter the source and destination directories of your images. **The source directory should only contain images**.
 - `Output per image` gives you a choice on configurating the number of masks per bounding box.
 I would highly recommend choosing 3, since some mask might be wierd.
 - `save mask` gives you a choice to save the black & white mask and `Save original image with mask and bounding box` enables you to save image+mask+bounding_box.
 - Click `Start batch process` and wait.
 If you see "Done" below this button, you are all set.